AustinWise/OciProxy/README.md

 ## TODO

 * Figure out a versioning strategy for our OCI image.
 Currently the build script always pushes version `1.0.0`.
+* Put something more interesting on the index page.

 Not for MVP, but eventually this would be nice: